Christabel Pankhurst: 1918 General Election campaign in Smethwick

 After some British women were granted the right to vote at the end of World War I, Pankhurst announced that she would stand in the 1918 general election.
 At first she said she would contest Westbury in Wiltshire but at the last minute stood as a Women's Party candidate, in the Smethwick constituency in alliance with the Lloyd George/Conservative Coalition.
-She was not issued with the "Coalition Coupon" letter signed by both Liberal and Unionist leaders.
+She was issued with the "Coalition Coupon" letter, signed by both Liberal and Unionist leaders.
 Her campaign focussed on a "Victorious Peace", "the Germans must pay for the War" and "Britain for the British".
-She was narrowly defeated, by only 775 votes, by the Labour Party candidate, local trade union leader John Davison.
+She gained 8,614 votes and was narrowly defeated, by only 775 votes, by the Labour Party candidate, local trade union leader John Davison.
+Some scholars believe that Pankhurst would have won if women under thirty had been enfranchised, as most of her followers were from this demographic.

 Move to California

-Leaving England in 1921, Pankhurst moved to the United States where she eventually became an evangelist with Plymouth Brethren links and became a prominent member of Second Adventist movement.
+Leaving England in 1921, Pankhurst moved to the United States where she became an Evangelical Christian with the Plymouth Brethren and a prominent member of Second Adventist movement.
+She was critical of "The Red Dean of Canterbury," Hewlett Johnson, and those who she felt diluted the Word of God.
+Her evangelism further exacerbated her relationship with her sister Sylvia, but she was appreciated for her Bible teaching by the Christian movement.

 Prophetic interests

 Marshall, Morgan, and Scott published Pankhurst's works on subjects related to her prophetic outlook, which took its character from John Nelson Darby's perspectives.
-Pankhurst lectured and wrote books on the Second Coming.
-She was a frequent guest on TV shows in the 1950s and had a reputation for being an odd combination of "former suffragist revolutionary, evangelical Christian, and almost stereotypically proper 'English Lady' who always was in demand as a lecturer".
-While in California, she adopted her daughter Betty, finally having recovered from her mother's death.
+Pankhurst lectured and wrote books on the Second Coming and wrote a regular column in The Christian newspaper.
+Pankhurst was engaged by the Bible Testimony Fellowship as a speaker and was a frequent guest on television shows in the 1950s and had a reputation for being an odd combination of "former suffragist revolutionary, evangelical Christian, and almost stereotypically proper 'English Lady' who always was in demand as a lecturer".
+While living in California, she adopted her daughter Betty, finally having recovered from her mother's death.

 Damehood

-Pankhurst returned to Britain for a period in the 1930s and was appointed a Dame Commander of the Order of the British Empire "for public and social services" in the 1936 New Year Honours.
-At the onset of World War II she again left for the United States, to live in Los Angeles, California.
+Pankhurst returned to Britain for a period in the 1930s and gave lectures on current world events at Aeolian Hall in London.
+She was appointed a Dame Commander of the Order of the British Empire "for public and social services" in the 1936 New Year Honours.
+At the onset of World War II, she again left for the United States, to live in Los Angeles, California.

 Death

-Christabel died 13 February 1958, at the age of 77.
+Pankhurst died on 13 February 1958 in Santa Monica, California, aged 77.
 She died of a heart attack sitting in a straight-backed chair.
-She was buried in the Woodlawn Memorial Cemetery in Santa Monica, California.
+She was buried in the Woodlawn Memorial Cemetery in Santa Monica.

 In popular culture

-She was played by Patricia Quinn in the TV series Shoulder to Shoulder.
+Pankhurst was played by Patricia Quinn in the BBC television series Shoulder to Shoulder (1974).

+Pankhurst features in the Sylvia (musical) and was played by Whitney White.